Array§

 minimum(data: number[]): number

-Returns the minimum value of the array, or NaN
+Returns the minimum value of the array, or NaN if the array is empty.

 Source§minimumWith<I extends any[]>(